Skip to main content

 Main Content

-TCU geology students learn to see the world differently and in deep time, in order to answer some of society’s biggest questions.
+You’ll learn to see the world differently and in deep time, uncovering answers some of society’s biggest questions.

 Our geology degree programs employ a learner-centered, teacher-scholar model — which means you’ll be participating in research opportunities in the lab and/or field as part of your undergraduate experience.